samueljamesbader/PyNitride/docs/html/_sources/manual/index.rst.txt

 be run on a laptop for simple jobs, and parallelizes well onto many-core machines for computationally intense applications such as the study of hole-phonon interaction.

+The software is still in the alpha phase and has not been publicly released; however, interested (and Python-equipped) researchers should `contact the author <sambader.net/contact>`_ directly to obtain access.

 This codebase is in a continual state of work, but is steadily being refined with validation and unit tests and more complete documentation.
 I hope others might find these tools useful, either for their own calculation or for learning purposes,